AlisaFox/Wrnch-sign-language-detection/README.md

 Then, the corresponding letter in the English Alphabet will be printed on the console.

+We used [wrnchAI](https://devportal.wrnch.ai/wrnchcloud) to get the annotated media and json file.

 #### Methodology

 We used the relative distances between hand joints to identify possible translations to the English Alphabet.